 Razor is not the first peripheral brand to make an optical switch keyboard.
 But the opto-mechanical switch is much upgraded that it turns out to be unique and faster than others running on the optical switch.
 It moves with the speed of light estimated at one hundred and eighty-six thousand(186,000) miles per second.

-One thing the Razer company successfully did was to model the mechanical aspects of their key switch after the best qualities of their competitors.
+One thing the Razer company successfully did was to model the mechanical aspects of their key switch after the best qualities of its competitors.
 In essence, they capitalized on their competitors’ best qualities and upgraded them to the peak.
 It includes the clock feedback of MX Cherry Blue and Razer Green switches, and also the 45g actuation force of MX Cherry Reds.

 According to Razer, the opto-mechanical switch actuated thirty percent(30%) faster than a traditional mechanical switch.
 Instead of an optical switch, Razer opted for the mechanical click that works in relation with the optical sensor.
 This gives gamers a faster actuation and a satisfying gaming experience.

 Talking about actuation, it is immediate and there occurs a noticeable difference when playing games like Starcraft, Overwatch, Doom, and so on.
-Here, The speed associated with the Huntsman Elite is unleashed.
+Here, the speed associated with the Huntsman Elite is unleashed.

 Also, alongside a good gaming experience, typing on the keyboard feels good.
 The opto-mechanical combines optical switches and mechanical actuation to make the keys move swiftly and bounce back for another press.
 The reset distance is really short and this facilitates rapid key responses.